Billy Volek: San Diego Chargers

 On September 19, 2006, Volek was traded to the San Diego Chargers for a conditional sixth round pick in the 2007 NFL draft after the Titans played the Chargers in their second game.
 Titans coach Jeff Fisher has since publicly stated that Volek was untruthful with him and that this may have led to his eventual trade.
 Fisher was quoted as saying "He was untruthful with me, untruthful with his head coach, about where he was and what he was doing.
 So we started off on the wrong page there, and that did not sit well with me."
 The trade as a whole is considered to have been messy, and although he has criticized Volek for lying to him, Fisher has not revealed what the lie was, and instead also states that Volek never took advantage of his opportunities once told he was the starter.
 Many critics state that Volek took full advantage of his chances to become the starting quarterback, pointing towards the reasonably good preseason that the Titans had.

 Since the trade to San Diego in 2006, Volek saw spot duty behind Philip Rivers.
-During the AFC Divisional Playoff game against the Indianapolis Colts on January 13, 2008, Volek replaced the injured Philip Rivers and led a fourth-quarter comeback over the defending champions.
+During the AFC Divisional Playoff game against the Indianapolis Colts on January 13, 2008, Volek replaced the injured Rivers and led a fourth-quarter comeback over the defending champions.
 He completed 3 of his 4 passes, including a 15-yard pass on his second pass attempt.
 He also scored his first touchdown of the year on a one-yard quarterback sneak which allowed the Chargers to win the game, 28–24, and go to the 2007 AFC Championship Game against the New England Patriots.

 On February 29, 2008, Volek signed a three-year contract with San Diego.
 On July 30, 2011, Volek signed a two-year contract with the Chargers.

 Volek was released on March 16, 2012.
 He announced his retirement on KMJNow News Talk Radio Show in May 2012.